Introduction

 The original program is not touched and not provided when using this strategy.

-The first three phases of whamm!
+The first three phases of Whamm

 compilation are identical for both strategies.